MtnViewJohn/DrawBoy/README.md

 # OPERATION

-When **drawboy** is started it does not know the state of the loom, whether the shed is open or closed, whether or not it is OK to send shaft commands to the loom.
-It will display the first pick in your pick list with the **PENDING** flag at the end of the pick.
-Treadle to open and close the shed.
-This will sync **drawboy** with the loom, it will send the liftplan for the first pick to the loom and you can now start weaving.
+When **drawboy** starts it does not know the state of the loom, whether the shed is open or closed, whether or not it is OK to send shaft commands to the loom.
+You must press the right treadle so that **drawboy** can send the first pick.
+You can enable tabby mode at this time.
+Treadle left for the loom to pick up the first pick and treadle right to open the shed on the first pick.

-From this point on, when you close the shed **drawboy** will send the liftplan for the next pick to the loom and it will display the next pick.
+From this point on, when you open the shed **drawboy** will send the liftplan for the next pick to the loom and when you close the shed it will display this next pick.
 The pick line will begin with a color-coded draw-down for the pick, followed by the pick number and lift-plan for the pick.
 These last two will be color-coded with the weft color for the pick.

-Under the pick line will be the input prompt for the current pick.
-It will display the current weaving mode (lift-plan or tabby) and the current line in the draft file.
+When the shed is open, **drawboy** will display a prompt for the current pick under the pick line.
+It will display the current weaving mode (lift-plan or tabby) and the current and next line in the draft file.
 Treadling the loom will advance to the next pick.
-At any time, the user can type commands to change the behavior of **drawboy**:
+When the shed is open, the user can type commands to change the behavior of **drawboy**:

 l - **Lift-plan Mode**